 “Using a Child for Another Person’s Gain or Benefit“

 We have purposefully used the word “exploitation” over many other more common descriptions for a purposeful reason.
-The phrase “child exploitation” helps us begin to dialogue about the macro connections between all the types of exploitation faced by children.

 Specific Warning Signs

 Bruising of padded areas such as the buttocks, thighs, genitalia, stomach, chest, and cheeks are concerning.
 It takes more force to cause bruising than over bony surfaces such as the forehead, knees, shins, elbows, etc (hard bones impacts hard surface = normal bruising).

 Protected areas such as ears, neck, and upper lip are more difficult to injure